jianyuewu/linux-kernel-debug-insights/debugging.md

 -d, --disassemble show disassemble code.
 -S, --source indicates including source code.
 -l, --line-numbers represents file and line numbers.
-Another way is we can use “gdb vmlinux.elf” and call “x/20i *schedule+offset” command to decode it.
+Another way is we can use "gdb vmlinux.elf" and call "x/20i *schedule+offset" command to decode it.
 ![alt text](images/gdb_vmlinux.png)
 ![alt text](images/addr2line_output.png)
 If we don’t have vmlinux.elf, we can generate it via: